 Published on April 8th, 2013 | by Zachary Shahan31

-Obama, Elon Musk, Bloomberg, & Me On A Top 20 List
+Obama, Elon Musk, Michael Bloomberg, Bob Lutz, & Me On A Top 20 List

 It seems that Appinions gave a presentation at the 2013 New York International Auto Show about an industry influence study it had conducted.
 Its study was based on a methodology developed using over a decade of Cornell University research.
 (For anyone not familiar with Cornell, it’s one of the US’ 8 Ivy League schools — others being Harvard, Yale, Princeton, Brown, Columbia, the University of Pennsylvania, and Dartmouth.)